JOINING THE CHARISMATIC MOVEMENT

 Pentecostal churches.
-The ‘gifted’ preacher was from interstate and the regular congregation there in fellowship was indeed fired up and ready for what he and the Spirit provided on that day.
+The ‘gifted’ preacher was from interstate and the regular congregation, there in fellowship, was indeed fired up and ready for what the pastor and the Spirit provided on that day.
 However, in actual fact, you have nothing to fear there at all, as I explain later.

 I wrote earlier, if you are a baptised Christian before attending one of these fellowships, you might be offered an anointing (a holy ‘touch’)